AP resection and your vagina

 A typical colon surgery used to remove colon cancer is called an abdominoperineal (AP) resection.
 This surgery involves the removal of the lower colon and rectum.1

-The AP resection process involves the creation of a colostomy so that stool can leave the body safely, with a colostomy bag.4
+The AP resection process involves the creation of a colostomy so that stool can leave the body safely with a colostomy bag.4

 The AP resection and colon surgery in younger women

-Just the colon or rectum may be removed, however sometimes the uterus, ovaries and sometimes the back wall of the vagina must also be removed (hysterectomy).
-A vaginoplasty may then be performed to repair the vaginal canal with skin grafts or skin and muscle.5,6
+Just the colon or rectum may be removed; however, sometimes the uterus, ovaries and sometimes the back wall of the vagina must also be removed (hysterectomy).

 Sex after colon surgery

-The nerves are not damaged in the vagina or vulva during an AP resection, so sexual feeling is retained and orgasm is entirely possible.
-Vaginal dryness can be a problem after colon surgery, particularly when the ovaries have been removed, since oestrogen is responsible for a large portion of vaginal moisture.7–9
+The nerves are not damaged in the vagina or vulva during an AP resection, so sexual feeling is retained, and orgasm is entirely possible.
+Vaginal dryness can be a problem after colon surgery, particularly when the ovaries have been removed since oestrogen is responsible for a large portion of vaginal moisture.7–9

 Lube and vaginal moisturisers can really help, as can oestrogen cream.
 Talk to your doctor.
 Some sexual positions can be really uncomfortable or cause pain on penetration after colon surgery.